 In our tours of the Study, we often mention the mechanism that allowed the chariots to race on stage with eight horses galloping at full speed.
 This was an amazing feat for a stage production in the first decade of the 20th century.
-This was not, however, the only reason the Broadway presentation of Ben-Hur electrified audiences.
-There were a number of other tricks and mechanical devices that wowed the crowd.
+In addition, other aspects of the Broadway Ben-Hur electrified audiences.
+A number of other tricks and mechanical devices wowed the crowd.

-First, as Scientific American pointed out in their August 25, 1900, issue, the wait time between the falling and raising of the curtain between scenes in Ben-Hur generally varied from between five and thirty seconds—although the arrangement for the chariot race sometimes took as long as eight minutes.
-In other complicated productions of the day the change of each scene routinely took between five and fifteen minutes!
-An interruption of the story long enough for many in the audience to lose interest.
-In Ben-Hur, the fast pace of the show was virtually uninterrupted.
+Scientific American reported in their August 25, 1900, issue that the wait time between scenes in Ben-Hur generally varied from between five and thirty seconds.
+However, chariot race arrangements sometimes took as long as eight minutes.
+In other complicated productions of that time, the change of each scene routinely took between five and fifteen minutes!
+This interrupted the story long enough for many in the audience to lose interest.
+Yet the fast pace of Ben-Hur was virtually uninterrupted.

-Beyond the racing of the chariots and the paced rotation of the back and side scenes of the “arena”, the dramatic wreck of Messala’s chariot at the climax of the race was accomplished with a trick chariot.
-While Ben-Hur’s chariot wheels were actually in contact with the treadmill, Messala’s chariot rested on a yoke with springs that kept the wheels slightly above the treadmill.
-A motor was used to spin his wheels.
-At the critical moment, another small electric motor blew the wheels off of Messala’s chariot, the basket and rider dropped onto the springing yoke and the treadmill and adjacent flooring carrying Messala jerked back 15 feet allowing Ben-Hur to win.
+Stage hands accomplished Messala’s dramatic chariot wreck using a trick chariot.
+Ben-Hur’s chariot wheels were actually in contact with the treadmill.
+However, Messala’s chariot rested on a yoke with springs that kept the wheels slightly above the treadmill.
+A motor spun his wheels.
+At the critical moment, another small electric motor blew the wheels off of Messala’s chariot.
+Then the basket and rider dropped onto the springing yoke.
+The treadmill and adjacent flooring carrying Messala jerked back 15 feet, allowing Ben-Hur to win.
 According to William S. Hart, who played Messala, this complicated mechanism worked all but one of the 400 times his horses raced.

-With “crash” machines, rapid scene changes, and powder spewing horses, it’s no wonder the stage play electrified an estimated 20,000,000 people for over 20 years on several continents—making Lew, Susan, Henry, Harper Brothers, and the Broadway producers several fortunes.
-It also forever changed the way Broadway would present it’s blockbuster productions.
+With “crash” machines, rapid scene changes, and powder spewing horses, it’s no wonder the stage play electrified an estimated 20 million people for over 20 years on several continents—making Lew, Susan, Henry, Harper Brothers, and the Broadway producers several fortunes.
+It also forever changed the way Broadway would present its blockbuster productions.